 Congratulations, you’ve just completed the body type quiz.
 And you probably realize that your body displays the characteristics of at least two body types.

 With this knowledge in mind, you can look for a workout routine that hits all the problematic areas of your body.
-And don’t forget to be mindful of your diet, because it’s both diet and exercise that contribute to your overall appearance.
+And don’t forget to be mindful of your diet, because it’s both diet and exercise that contribute to your overall wellbeing and appearance.

 Which body type fits your physique?
 Share your results in the comments below.